dkargin/screeps-bot/docs/corporations.md

  - mover creep, if it can be occupied 100%
  - logistics source.
 This source can be moved to another place.
 Corporation should adapt to this change

-Starts at t2 with build access to a storage.
+Starts at t2 with build access to a storage

 UpgradeCorp request additional supplies every N ticks (i.e 10 ticks), with amount, equal to corporation energy consumption for this N ticks
 Some sort of room distribution manager decides which portion of room total income can be sent to UpgradeCorp, and confirms 'giveme' request with altered energy amount

 Actions for solver:
  - add new upgrader.
 Increases upgrade rate.
 Increases expenses
  - build a storage.
 Reduce expenses.
-Howmuch? (less movers)
+Howmuch? (less movers).
  - build a road.
 Increase road expenses, reduce mover expenses (faster transport rate)

 Calculates proper spots for upgraders and keeps upgraders at this spots.
 Controls energy delivery and distribution between working upgraders.
 Controls upgrader energy consumption up to room estimated production